Devansh-Seth-DEV/GridKit/GridKit/GridKit.docc/GridKit.md

 * `rows: Int` - Number of rows in the grid.
 * `columns: Int` - Number of columns in the grid.
 * `cellSize: CGFloat` - The size of each grid cell.
+* `interCellInsets: CGFloat` - The spacing between the cells

 ### 2. `GKCanvas`